 The idea to produce the remake of the Madonna’s classic “Lucky Star” started in 2015 but I lost a lot of time looking for the right voice for it but finally Hard Ton was suggested to me and we are releasing the first part of the two at the end of November with 4 versions and the second in the 2020 with also the remixes of DJ Pierre (Phuture) and Severino (Horse Meat Disco).

 What are you working on currently, any big records coming up?

-L.O.R. was my 2008 debut album that were reworked in the last years and released in 4 vinyls 5 singles.
-The L.O.R.: 2020 also few unreleased material and also some of the “Perfect Logic Circle” remixes that will be also released in two parts vinyls next incl.
-DJ Minx, François K, M. Caporale, Mark Evemport, Riggel remixes.
+L.O.R. : 2020 is also including few unreleased material and some of the forthcoming “Perfect Logic Circle” remixes that will be released in two parts vinyls next year including DJ Minx, François K, M. Caporale, Mark Evemport, Riggel remixes.